MilkmanAbi/Picomimi/README.md

 **A tiny, hackable, and ultra-customisable MicroOS for the RP2040**

 Picomimi turns the RP2040 into a miniature, interactable Micro Computer device.
 It's an Arduino-IDE-ready microkernel built for one purpose: sheer hackability.
-This is a system you can tear apart, customize, and rebuild to your exact specifications.
+This is a system you can tear apart, customise, and rebuild to your exact specifications.

 ![Picomimi mascot](assets/Picomimi_Mascot.png)
 *Picomimi ready for hacking!*